mpyne-navy/nginx-cac/README.md

 mapped to the guest's port 443).

-I believe at this point it should already ask for the CAC PIN (as part of SSL mutual auth) and then show an error page that the site is untrsted.
+I believe at this point it should already ask for the CAC PIN (as part of SSL mutual auth) and then show an error page that the site is untrusted.

 After confirming a security exception for the NGINX server's self-signed certificate (I made it a temporary exception but permanent should work as